Chickasha Chicks: History

 Minor league baseball in Chickasha began when Chickasha briefly had a team in 1904.
 The Shawnee Browns of the Southwestern League moved to Chickasha, Oklahoma on June 30, 1904.
 The team became the Chickasha Indians and continued play in the Southwestern League.
 However, the franchise returned to Shawnee, Oklahoma on August 3, 1904.
 The franchise then disbanded on September 5, 1904.
 In Chickasha, the team had a record of 13-20 and folded with a 25-48 overall record, playing under managers William Hazlett, L.A.
 Lackey, Van Ness and Charles Palmer.

 Baseball returned in 1920, when the Chickasha Chicks began play in the eight-team Western Association.
 The Western Association had just reformed after a two-year hiatus.
-The Drumright Drummers, Enid Harvesters, Fort Smith Twins, Henryetta Hens, Okmulgee Drillers, Pawhuska Huskers and Springfield Merchants joined the Chicks in beginning league play on April 21, 1920.
+The Drumright Drummers, Enid Harvesters, Fort Smith Twins, Henryetta Hens, Okmulgee Drillers, Pawhuska Huskers and Springfield Merchants teams joined the Chicks in beginning league play on April 21, 1920.

 In their first full season of play, the Chickasha Chicks finished with a 52–72 record, placing seventh in the 1920 Western Association.
 The Chicks were managed by Ned Pettigrew and Drap Hayes.

 The Chickasha Chicks won the 1921 Western Association Championship, playing under returning manager Drap Hayes.
 The Chicks ended the season with an overall record of 74–74, placing fifth overall in the regular season, but the team did capture the first–half pennant.
 In the playoff Finals, the Chickasha Chicks defeated the Fort Smith Twins four games to three to win the 1921 championship.